japila-books/spark-sql-internals/docs/spark-sql-SharedState.md

 ----

 [[creating-instance]]
-`SharedState` is created exclusively when accessed using link:spark-sql-SparkSession.adoc#sharedState[sharedState] property of `SparkSession`.
+`SharedState` is created exclusively when accessed using link:SparkSession.md#sharedState[sharedState] property of `SparkSession`.

 [TIP]
 ====